gramos-12/Proto1/README.md

 4/25/2025 learned the difference between margin vs padding and played with both to understand their affects.

 4/26/25 Made changes to all the web pages so they all look the same when navigating from page to page

+4/30/25 updated index.html file, need some more work to finalizwe.
+Then manually copy only code that pertains to the unique page.
+Each page has different images